 Syndromic Surveillance Reporting for Meaningful Use/QPP

-West Virginia is currently accepting syndromic surveillance data from eligible hospitals and urgent care centers with three or more eligible professionals (EPs) who wish to meet meaningful use requirements.
+West Virginia is currently accepting syndromic surveillance data from eligible hospitals and urgent care centers with three or more eligible professionals (EPs) or eligible clinicians (ECs) who wish to meet Meaningful Use/QPP requirements.
 West Virginia has implemented an electronic syndromic surveillance system in the state using the Centers for Disease Control's ESSENCE.
 The emphasis is on connecting hospital emergency departments and urgent care centers via the West Virginia Health Information Network’s (WVHIN) Health Information Exchange (HIE).
 The information below provides an overview of the reporting process in West Virginia for the 2018 reporting period.

-- Is the facility an eligible hospital (EH), critical access hospital (CAH), or an urgent care center with three or more EPs?
+- Is the facility an eligible hospital (EH), critical access hospital (CAH), or an urgent care center with three or more EP/ECs?

 - Does the facility have a certified Electronic Health Record (EHR) system?
 Contact your EHR vendor to determine if your system is or will be certified for syndromic surveillance reporting.